nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 #### 4.5.2 Design Considerations
-This section shows some design considerations taken when implementing the watchlist management features.
+This section shows the design considerations taken when implementing the watchlist management features.

 Aspect: **Saving watchlist data**